nellymururi/Portfolio/README.md

 - React Router routing added in App.jsx.

 ### Prompt 4: Debugging React Portfolio
 I’m running into issues like npm start failing, CSS not loading, or animations not working.
-Provide a beginner-friendly troubleshooting guide.
+Provide a beginner-friendly troubleshooting guide that explains why these issues occur and how to fix them.
 **AI Response Summary:**
 - Guided step-by-step fixes: update Node.js/npm, confirm paths in src/assets, reinstall dependencies, ensure correct usage of motion.div and ReactTyped.
 - Explained typical mistakes and how to avoid them.